Style guide for GroundUp reporters, photographers and editors

 - No fact may ever be intentionally false.
 This is the most important rule and may never be broken.
 Any journalist who intentionally writes a false fact will not be allowed to write for GroundUp again.

 - No plagiarism.
 This rule may never be broken.
 Credit sources.
 A hyperlink to the source is usually fine.
+(Often, to place an article in context, we will copy a paragraph from a previous article on the same topic published by GroundUp, without necessarily crediting the original article.
+This limited form of "self-plagiairism" is acceptable.)

 - Be fair to people or institutions criticised in articles.
 They should have a chance to respond.
 (This doesn't apply to opinion pieces.)
 The most common reason for us delaying the publication of an article is that the reporter has not made enough effort to get comment from someone criticised in the article.
 Note that being fair doesn't mean striking a false balance.
 For example, there's no need for an article on HIV to include comment from an AIDS denialist, nor an article on climate change to include comment by a climate change denialist.